-And yet...
-And yet, it's not in our scriptures.
-The School of the Prophets was organized based upon a commandment.
-Doctrine and Covenants section 88- verse 127 of section 88: And again, the order of the house prepared for the presidency of the school of the prophets, established for their instruction in all things that are expedient for them, even for all the officers of the church, or in other words, those who are called to the ministry in the church, beginning at the high priests, even down to the deacons (D&C 88:127; see also T&C 87:1).
+And yet it's not in our scriptures.
+The School the Prophets was organized based upon a commandment.
+Doctrine and Covenants 88:127, "And again, the order of the house prepared for the presidency of the school of the prophets, established for their instruction in all things that are expedient for them, even for all the officers of the church, or in other words, those who are called to the ministry in the church, beginning at the high priests, even down to the deacons..."

-This is referring to the School of the Prophets.
-This was the forum established by revelation, in which the Lectures on Faith were developed.
-Then after having been delivered there, edited by Joseph, prepared for publication...
-And it became scripture.
+This is referring to the School the Prophets.
+This was the forum established by revelation, in which The Lectures on Faith were developed.
+And after having been delivered there, edited by Joseph, prepared for publication, it became scripture.
 It was approved in a subsequent revelation.
-If you turn a few pages to D&C 97, in verse 3 to 6:

-Behold, I say unto you, concerning the school in Zion, I, the Lord, am well pleased that there should be a school in Zion, and also with my servant Parley P. Pratt, for he abideth in me.
-And inasmuch as he continueth to abide in me he shall continue to preside over the school in the land of Zion until I shall give unto him other commandments...I will bless him with a multiplicity of blessings, in expounding all scriptures and mysteries to the edification of the school, and of the church in Zion.
-(D&C 97:3-6; see also T&C 96:2)
+If you turn a few pages to D&C 97:3-6, "Behold, I say unto you, concerning the school in Zion, I, the Lord, am well pleased that there should be a school in Zion, and also with my servant Parley P. Pratt, for he abideth in me.
+And inasmuch as he continuent to abide in me he shall continue to preside over the school in the land of Zion until I shall give unto him other commandments.
+And I will bless him with a multiplicity of blessings, in expounding all scriptures and mysteries to the edification of the school, and of the church in Zion.
+And to the residue of the school, I, the Lord, am willing to show mercy; nevertheless, there are those that must needs be chastened, and their works shall be made known."

 The school, the school!
-They wanted one established then.
-The purpose of that was to bring the Lectures in.
-The purpose of the Lectures was to teach people so that you would understand what the doctrines are, because the doctrine was the Lectures on Faith.
+They wanted one established.
+And the purpose of that was to bring the Lectures in.
+The purpose of the Lectures was to teach people so that you would understand what the doctrines are.
+The doctrine was The Lectures on Faith.
 The covenants were the balance of the book.

-And by the way, if you get out the 1835 edition, you will find that the typeface for the Lectures on Faith are actually larger type than the subsequent commandments which are in the revelations that we have left over in the Doctrine and Covenants.
-They came in first.
-They were vouched for by Joseph.
+By the way, if you get out the 1835 edition, you will find that the typeface for The Lectures on Faith was actually larger type than the subsequent commandments which are in the revelations that we have left over in the Doctrine and Covenants.
+They were first; they were vouched for by Joseph.
 They were the "leading items."
-He considered them so important that they came first in the doctrine, the first 74 pages of the 1835 edition.
+He considered them so important that they came first in the in the book, the first 74 pages of the first edition of the Doctrine and Covenants.

 So having now explained why, I want to turn attention to them.
-And hoping that you brought your own copy of the Lectures on Faith, I want to turn to the Lectures on Faith.
-The edition that you will find in the Joseph Smith Papers is not plagued with a bunch of footnotes, interlineating.
-If you buy a copy today from Deseret Book, you're going to find footnotes that explain a bunch of stuff-and in essence contradict the content of the Lectures on Faith-and then explain why they know more than Joseph did, and they're fixing his doctrinal errors.
+And hoping that you brought your own copy of The Lectures on Faith, I want to turn to The Lectures on Faith.
+The edition you will find in the Joseph Smith Papers is not plagued with a bunch of footnotes.
+If you buy a copy from Deseret Book, you're going to find footnotes that explain a bunch of stuff that in essence contradict the content of The Lectures on Faith.
+And they explain why they know more than Joseph did, and they are fixing his doctrinal errors.